-The EU's main actors and institutions responsible for the coordination and implementation of Digital Public Administration services and the implementation of legislative initiatives for the modernisation of the public sector, presented in the chapter on the legislative instruments, are overseen by the Executive Vice-President-designate for a Europe fit for the Digital Ages Ms. Vestager.
-Ms. Vestager is the highest representative of the EU charged with ensuring Europe's digital development, with the support of the Commissioner for Internal Market, Mr. Breton, the Directorate-General for Communications Networks, Content and Technology (CNECT) and the Directorate-General for Informatics (DIGIT).
+The EU's main actors and institutions responsible for the coordination and implementation of digital public administration services and the implementation of legislative initiatives for the modernisation of the public sector are overseen by the Executive Vice-President-designatefor a Europe fit for the Digital Ages Ms. Vestager.
+Ms. Vestager is the highest representative of the EU charged with ensuring Europe's digital development, with the support of the Commissioner for Internal Market, Mr. Breton, the Directorate-General for Communications Networks, Content and Technology (CNECT) and the Directorate- General for Informatics (DIGIT).